testillano/h2agent/README.md

   }
   ```

   In this example, we operate `-10 * -0.1 = 1`.
+It is not valid to provide algebraic expressions (like 1/3, 2^5, etc.).
 For more complex operations, you may use the `math` source.

-- ConditionVar: conditional transfer from source to target based on the boolean interpretation of the string-value stored in the variable, which is:
+- ConditionVar: conditional transfer from source to target based on the boolean interpretation of the string-value stored in the variable (both local and global variables are searched, giving priority to local ones), which is:

   - **False** condition for cases:
     - <u>Undefined</u> variable.